BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 ## Registration
-The first step to use MaaS is sign up to ii by clicking to the Sign up button in the homepage.
-You will be offered a form to fill out with email, password and name of the company, after which we must continue clicking the Sign up button.
+The first step to use MaaS is sign up by clicking to the Sign up button in the homepage.
+You will be offered a form to fill out with email address, password and name of the company.
+After that you must continue clicking the Sign up button.

 ## Authentication